arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 A relational database is a data storage solution that stores data tables, which are comprised of columns (also called 'fields') and rows.

 --{{0}}--
 First, let's quickly review some key concepts from our previous four sessions.
+If you have attended those sessions or recently watched the recordings, some of this will be familiar by now!

 As a reminder, "Sequel", or S-Q-L, stands for **Structured Query Language**, and is a specialized programming language that is used to interact with Relational Databases.